 STOP allowing your focus to be on everything except that upon which it needs to be placed!
 My wife and I made the decision years ago to not give one another gifts at Christmas.
 We wanted our focus to be on others, beginning with, but certainly not ending with, our family.
 We wanted the most valuable asset we have to be lavished on those we love the most.
 We wanted to allocate all the time we possibly could to be with our kids.

-This year, we’re spending the week between Christmas and New Year’s with my daughter, her husband, and his parents for the first time in over 25 years.
 My Christmas “treasures” are the things my kids made me when they were young.
 I display some of them in my office to remind me of what matters most.